guardicode/service-kit/docs/source/how_to_bootstrap_a_service.rst

       $ cookiecutter https://github.com/guardicode/infection-monkey-cookiecutter

-   During the process, you will be asked to fill in some prompts (such as project name, description, etc.).
+   During the process, you will be asked to fill in some prompts (project name, description, etc.).
 Fill these in as needed.

 3. **Navigate to the Newly Created Repository**: